Merkel remains cautious on Macron's carbon neutrality plan | DW | 14.05.2019

 The rise year-on-year was at the "high end," said Scripps director Ralph Keeling, whose rising "Keeling Curve" diagram is closely watched by climatologists.

-Earth science analyses show the atmosphere last contained this much CO2 more than three million years ago when global sea levels were higher and parts of Antarctica were blanketed in forest.
+Earth science analyses show that the atmosphere last contained this much CO2 some three million years ago, when global sea levels were higher and parts of Antarctica were blanketed in forest.

 Already, one degree up